pikvm/pikvm/docs/first_steps.md

 ## Configuring PiKVM

 Most of the PiKVM settings are done through configuration files.
-All configuration changes must be made from under the `root` user (that is, the administrator).
+All configuration changes must be made from under the `root` user (= the administrator).

 !!! tip "Obtaining root access"
     * If you have logged in via SSH, then most likely you are already `root`.